sevginmustafa/MS-SQL/README.md

 # MS-SQL
-MS SQL Course from January 2021 at SoftUn
+MS SQL Course from January 2021 at Soft